 In great deeds something abides.
 On great fields something stays.
 Forms change and pass; bodies disappear; but spirits linger, to consecrate ground for the vision-place of souls.
 And reverent men and women from afar, and generations that know us not and that we know not of, heart-drawn to see where and by whom great things were suffered and done for them, shall come to this deathless field, to ponder and dream…

 What constitutes a monument?
 What do you include and exclude?
 Good question.
 This project includes most of the monuments, tablets, and memorials of the park, but usually excludes the regimental flank markers and road signs.
 (I had to draw the line somewhere.)
 Monuments related to the Gettysburg Campaign, but located outside of the park proper (including the cavalry monuments at places like Fairfield and Cashtown, as well as monuments like the “Meade Rock” in Frederick) are often included.
 If you disagree with my choices, you’re always free to start your own project!

 The photos were taken from 2005 through 2017.
 I make about four trips to Gettysburg each year, and the pictures reflect all seasons.
-If you’d like to use any of the photos, they are free for non-commercial purposes, provided you attribute them to me.
-If you need a high resolution image or if you wish to discuss commercial use, please contact me.
+Please contact me if you are interested in using any of the photographs on this site.